vinaykumar-l/blackhole/README.md

 # blackhole
-A modern open-source music player app
+A modern open-source music player app developed by vinay